 A coloured ‘hood’ at the window of each sole occupant studio glows at night, enhancing the colour spectrum.
 Custom colours from the Interpon Ultriva™ collection were used for aluminium elements including extrusions, sheets, flashings, cladding, trims and fins.
 The Ultriva series products promised significantly higher gloss retention and resistance to colour change, along with maximum film integrity guaranteeing long term cosmetic and functional protection, up to 20 year film integrity and gloss retention with 15 year colour retention and chalking resistance.

-Cutting the time and expense of powder coating even further, Sherwin-Williams have meantime been rolling out a single-cure powder coating technology.
+Cutting the time and expense of powder coating even further, Sherwin-Williams, a recognised global leader in paints and coatings have been rolling out a single-cure powder coating technology.
 Their Powdura OneCure allows primer coat and topcoat to be cured simultaneously.

 “Powdura OneCure is a two-coat system based on an innovative powder formula that co-reacts and cross-links, without the need to gel or cure the primer.
 Only a single curing process is needed after application, which makes the system truly unique as it eliminates an entire step from the finishing operation.
 This results in both time- and energy savings and reduces the cost of the coating process”, says Dave Wright, Senior Director Marketing & Business Development, EMEA.